bobsoapwins/security-test-repository/SECURITY.md

 ## Purpose

-This repository exists to house **confidential files**.
+This repository is designed to be secure.
 All access, changes, and contributions are continuously monitored.
-Unauthorized disclosure of any content is strictly prohibited.

 ## Supported Versions